Controlled explosion of a methane-air mixture

 1 A catering size (500 – 750 g) instant coffee tin works well.
 Make a small hole about 1 cm in diameter in the base of the can.
 Make a larger hole halfway up the side of the tin to take the glass tubing.
 Use epoxy adhesive to glue the glass tube in place – see the diagram below.

 a Put the lid on the tin, place it on its side and use the glass chimney to clamp it in position so that the lid is facing away from the class – see the diagram above.
-Place a safety screen between the tin and the class also add protection for the demonstrator with a 2nd screen.
+Place a safety screen between the tin and the class and add protection for the demonstrator with a second screen.

 b Insert the rubber tube attached to the gas source into the hole in the base of the tin and fill the tin with methane.
 Allow at least a minute to ensure that the methane has displaced all the air in the tin.